 The bridge is the only three-lane vehicular bridge in the Commission’s system and it the most heavily used of the agency’s 12 non-toll bridges.
 It carried a daily average volume of 16,900 vehicles in 2019.
 The bridge has a three-ton weight limit and a 15 mph speed limit.
 Bridge monitors are stationed at each end of the bridge on a 24/7 basis to prevent crossings of overweight vehicles.

-The last inspection report on the Commission’s toll-supported bridges – conducted in 2018 and released in 2019 – classified the bridge as being in “fair condition” and “capable of safely supporting the posted load.”
+The 2018 inspection report on the Commission’s toll-supported bridges – released in 2019 – classified the bridge as being in “fair condition” and “capable of safely supporting the posted load.”
 However, the report compiled a list of concerns that have slowly arisen since the bridge’s last rehabilitation in 2001:

 This list of deficiencies pushed into a priority position in the Commission’s rolling capital improvement program, which is ultimately financed by tolls collected at the agency’s toll bridges.
 The resulting rehabilitation project will address these structural concerns while addressing other needs at the bridge, making for a comprehensive approach.
 Additional issues to be addressed under the project include: